friends driving together

 It's also an opportunity to go over any expected changes to your premiums with the new home.

-Talking with your agent well in advance of your move is an opportunity to ensure that you have all the coverages you want when you move to your new home.
+Talking with your insurance provider well in advance of your move is an opportunity to ensure that you have all the coverages you want when you move to your new home.
 Then, with the protections you need solidly in place, you can focus on getting settled in your new home and enjoying the days ahead.